filipjaruska/mtds/README.md

   - [ ] Player scene
   - [ ] consistent codebase (variables and @exports and @onready)
 - [ ] create short tutorial lvl to showcase and think of game mechanics
-  - [ ] Make it not possible for player to dash while ctrl
 - [ ] UI update
   - [ ] Menu needs and overhaul
   - [ ] Style menu (main/setting/start game)